 Lucie is a programmer at the volunteer-run flat-structured community arts venue Deptford Cinema, London.
 She was co-curator of Czech & Slovak Stories, 2015-2016 a film season hosted at Deptford Cinema, in collaboration with the Czech Centre and Slovak Embassy; and together with Cherche Encore organised a series of sound performance events, A room of one's own.

 She has a BA in Fashion Design from the Technical University in Liberec and an MA in Fine Arts from J.E Purkyne University.
-She also studied at the Faculty of Fine Arts of the University of Porto, at the Academy of Fine Arts in Prague and at the Academy of Fine Art and Design in Bratislava.
-She is an alumna of the Recreative Film School 2017 run by South London Gallery.
+She studied at the Faculty of Fine Arts of the University of Porto, at the Academy of Fine Arts in Prague and at the Academy of Fine Art and Design in Bratislava.
+She is an alumna of the REcreative Film School 2017 run by South London Gallery.